phanxuanquang/Adobe-Camera-Profiles-Unlocker/README.md

 - Step 1: Use a Windows device and follow above guidance
 - Step 2: Copy the **.dcp** files in the **C:\Users\%username%\AppData\Roaming\Adobe\CameraRaw\CameraProfiles** folder into the **/Library/Application Support/Adobe/CameraRaw/Settings/Adobe/Profiles** folder on your Mac.
 - Step3: Restart your Adobe applications after the installation to make sure that all changes have been applied.

+## Important Notes:
+- The camera profile is **only used for RAW photos**, such as `.ARW` images from Sony cameras, or `.NEF` images from Nikon camera, ect.
+- Restarting the Adobe applications after installing camera profiles is a **must**.
+- The installed camera profiles are placed in the `Camera Matching` or `Profiles` category in the Camera Profile section of Camera Raw and Lightroom.
+- Camera Raw with its latest version is higher recommended than Lightroom.